johansundstrom/digital-systems/AI-lab.md

 ## Definitions used here
 - **ChatGPT** - developed by OpenAI
-- **Copilot** - developed by Microsoft and highly integrated into different Microsoft products like Word or Excel
+- **Copilot** - developed by Microsoft (highly integrated with Microsoft products like Word or Excel)
 - **Prompt** -  A prompt is a question, command, or statement used to interact with a large language model (LLM) to produce the intended output
 - **Large language model** - LLMs are language models with many parameters, and are trained with self-supervised learning on a vast amount of text
 - **Output** - The AI-generated response based on the input